Select Page

 Students and faculty mentors gather twice a year on the IAIA campus for an intensive week of workshops, lectures, and readings.
 At the end of the week, each student is matched with a faculty mentor, who then works one-on-one with the student for the 16-week online semester, developing the student’s creative work in fiction, poetry, creative nonfiction, or screenwriting.

-The important difference in the IAIA program arises from IAIA’s mission “to empower creativity and leadership in Native arts and cultures through higher education, lifelong learning, and outreach.”
+The important difference in the IAIA program arises from IAIA’s mission “to empower creativity and leadership in Indigenous arts and cultures through higher education, lifelong learning, and community engagement.”
 Our program is open to everyone, but the focus is aligned with our unique mission.

 Since its founding in 2013, the program has graduated 135 students with their MFAs; up to 45 students are currently enrolled in four tracks—poetry, fiction, creative nonfiction, and screenwriting.